-My focus is on providing opportunities that allow others access to dance, exercise and movement at many levels.
+My focus is on providing opportunities that allow others access to dance, yoga, exercise and movement at many levels.

 “Rosina Bonsu is an uncompromising woman, talented, sparky and with enough energy to beat the system.”
 Alice Bain, The Sunday Times, Scotland